kingsdigitallab/alice-thornton/frontend/posts/blog/2024-03-08-imagined-alices.md

-## Thornton in the archives
+## Thornton in the Archives

 ![A 17th-century English portrait of an anonymous woman in widow's weeds]({{"/assets/img/posts/Book_Rem_dedication.jpg" | url}} "Alice Thornton's 'Book of Remembrances'"){.media-left}

 The Thornton Books team is, by comparison, lucky beyond belief.
 We have held the books Thornton held.
 One of them [(The Book of Remembrances)](https://thornton.kdl.kcl.ac.uk/books/book_of_remembrances/) is perhaps even bound together by Thornton's own hand.
 Inside these books, we can read the story of Thornton's life in her own words.
-As well as this, in archives around the UK and Ireland we have found letters and legal documents, and out in the world there are buildings still standing that Alice Thornton inhabited.
+As well as this, in [archives around the UK and Ireland](https://thornton.kdl.kcl.ac.uk/posts/blog/2024-02-01-AnniversaryBlog/) we have found letters and legal documents, and out in the world there are buildings still standing that Alice Thornton inhabited.

 Even without seeing a portrait of Thornton, which could be anywhere, in an archive, in a private collection, in a junk shop, a gallery, or in someone’s attic, we can draw some conclusions from the fact that paintings of her existed at all.
 In the seventeenth century, money and influence decided whose face would be recorded along with their name and their story.
 Men were often the subjects, but there is nevertheless a significant body of early modern artwork visually representing widowhood.